-7.4 The awarding body will decide on the basis of the Report and any supporting documentation whether there is evidence of malpractice and therefore a case to answer.
+7.4 The awarding body will decide on the basis of the Report, and any supporting documentation, whether there is evidence of malpractice and if any further investigation is required.
+The head of centre will be informed accordingly.

 8. The decision